August 14, 2009

 Hacking at Random: hackers in the bible belt

-Filed under: IT by Branko Collin @ 2:19 pm
+Filed under: Online by Branko Collin @ 2:19 pm

 har_09_02Yesterday was the start of the official, lecture-filled part of Hacking at Random, an episode of a Dutch hackers convention that takes place every four years under a different name and at a different location.
 This year’s HAR is situated at Nunspeet, in the Dutch bible belt, and as always has a strong emphasis on debating the confluence of politics and technology.